-Since my move to Tennessee, I have seen some new things in Agriculture.
+Since my move to graduate school, I am learning a lot about Tennessee agriculture.
 One of them is tobacco.
 Although tobacco is slowly easing its way out of the immediate area, the red tobacco barns are still standing.
 These days many of them make good hay barns.
 During my trip to Houston County a few weeks ago I saw one of these barns smoking.
 I knew it looked too far along for there to be no excitement around, Turns out the barn is used to fire cure tobacco.

 Tobacco has been commercially produced in the United States since 1612.
 Tobacco production peaked at 2.34 billion pounds in 1963.
 Between 1963 and 1975, production usually varied from 1.75 to 2.2 billion pounds.
 Since 1975, however, production has been slowing.
 The Tobacco Transition Act of 2004 terminated the Federal tobacco program beginning with the 2005 crop.